cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The original CBOR data item can be reconstructed by recursively replacing shared, prefix, and suffix references encountered in the rump by their expansions.

+Packed item references in the newly constructed (low-numbered) parts of the table need to be interpreted in the number space of that table (which includes the, now higher-numbered inherited parts), while references in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.

 IANA Considerations